rarebreed/mercury/README.md

 # What is mercury

-mercury is basically a proof-of-concept project written using typescript, react, rxjs, enzyme and jest so see how to do unit and integration tests for React components.
+mercury is essentially three things:

+- a proof-of-concept project for state management using rxjs
+- practice project to learn typescript, react, enzyme, jsdom and AVA
+- a GUI front end project to help test polarizer's websocket end points (/testcase/import and /umblistener)

 While we can do cockpit testing using webdriver.io for end to end system level testing, as the [Testing Pyramid][-tp] tells you, only about 10-20% of your testing "budget" should be system